 - Keep your Meru bead inside your mala bag in a secure place

-- Before wearing the mala, touch your guru bead on the bowed forehead, particularly at the third eye centre.
+- Before wearing the mala, touch your guru bead on the bowed forehead, particularly at the third eye center.

 - It is better if you could practice your Japa meditation mantras at a favorable time every single day.